nickolasclarke/juke/README.md

 - NPM, Node installed at `node@>=6.0.0`

 ## Installation and Use:
-- checkout this repository and cd to dir: `git checkout git@github.com:nickolasclarke/juke.git && cd juke`
+- Checkout this repository and cd to dir: `git checkout git@github.com:nickolasclarke/juke.git && cd juke`
-- install node dependencies: `npm install`
+- Install node dependencies: `npm install`
-- run with `node juke.js`
+- Run with `node juke.js`

-##TODO
+- If using an IP in your Shadowsocks client configuration, update it to reflect the new server's IP

+## Current Limitations:
+- Currently only reconfigures the Shadowsocks service for use
+- The https:// and tor:// gateways are also unavailble upon redeployment, which contains the client configuration details, mirrors, etc.

+## TODO:
-- testing suite
+- Testing suite
-- refactor to use async/await
+- Refactor to use async/await
-- handle network failures gracefully
+- Handle network failures gracefully
+- Add automatic reconfiguration for other services besides Shadowsocks